so1dier/resume_cv/README.md

 don.aus@gmail.com

 ## Summary:
-Highly motivated and experienced software engineer with 14+ years of experience designing, developing, and testing software applications.
+Highly motivated software engineer with a diverse background in multiple industries, including transaction processing, games development, machine control, and GPS navigation.
-Proficient in C++, Python3.8, and Linux.
-Strong problem-solving skills and experience working in Agile and Scrum environments.
-Have work in fintech (payments), banking, embedded (machine control and gps), games industries.
+Proficient in C++, Python, and Linux, with a proven track record of delivering reliable and efficient software solutions.
+Experience includes developing distributed software applications for financial institutions and modernizing legacy code without introducing risk.
+Possesses exceptional analytical skills in creating detailed specifications for software solutions that are easily understood by both senior and junior-level developers.
+Continuously learning new techniques, tools, and technologies for rapid development to stay up-to-date in the constantly evolving field of software development.
+A highly adaptable individual who thrives in new environments, programming techniques, and languages.
+Following industries best practices with SOLID prnciples, ci/cd, cloud, test-driven development.
+A fan of Kaizen philosophy, incremental improvements over time.

 ## Technical Skills:
 - Programming languages: C++11/14/17/20, Python, C#, JavaScript